 3D printing has captivated the world.
 And rightly so.
 Seeing a three-dimensional object materialize before your eyes seems to be one part science fiction and one part robot wizardry.
 One thing’s for certain — it’s flat out cool.

 But in complex manufacturing processes, 3D printing is just one tool in a world where many technologies must play a part.
-In many ways, 3D printing and laser cutting are a perfect match, combining world-class additive and subtractive capabilities that together can create just about anything the wild mind of a fabricator can think up.
+In many ways, 3D printing and online laser cutting services are a perfect match, combining world-class additive and subtractive capabilities that together can create just about anything the wild mind of a fabricator can think up.

 First, let’s look at 3D printing.